 On the fence about buying loft beds?
 Here are some of the advantages you might want to consider:

-Loft beds can be an ideal solution for homes that don’t have a lot of space for multiple furniture pieces.
-If you have space constraints, you would want to use a loft bed to maximize what little space you have.
+Loft beds can be an ideal solution for homes that don’t have plenty of room for multiple furniture pieces.
+If you have a limited area, you would want to use a loft bed to maximize the amount of space you have.
 For smaller homes or condo units, a loft bed can be an ideal piece of furniture to use.

 You can also use a loft bed if you have a lot of kids.
 They can share the same room but still have their own privacy by getting separate beds.